cosmoskitten/beam/website/src/documentation/runtime/environments.md

 # Runtime environments

 Any execution engine can run the Beam SDK beacuse the SDK runtime environment is [containerized](https://s.apache.org/beam-fn-api-container-contract) with [Docker](https://www.docker.com/) and isolated from other runtime systems.
-This page describes how to build, customize, and push container images of Beam programs.
+This page describes how to build, customize, and push Beam SDK container images.

 ## Building container images